RajaniPayPal/rest-api-sample-app-dotnet/README.md

 Please note: SQLite
 -------------------
-   * Please ensure that the following folders with interop dlls are added to your Visual Studio project solution
+   * Please ensure that the following folders with Interop dlls are added to your Visual Studio project solution
 	*	x64 - SQLite.Interop.dll
 	*	x86 - SQLite.Interop.dll